Submissions/seneschal/docs/tech_specs.md

 Seneschal is an automation system that serves as a restricted control interface between users and a protected environment.

+Features:

+* accepts requests from users
+* executes approved workflows
+* will reject requests that violate policy
+* creates an audit trail containing
+    * requests — who, what, when, input, output
+    * request rejections
+    * action start
+    * action complete
+    * errors
+* is hardened — no database required
+* is expandable — User can write plugins, that define new workflows.
+* is change managed — Administrators must install new plugins or versions, allowing change review and auditing.

 ## Main Concepts

 Regular users issue commands that send _request_ _messages_.
 A _message_ is a small JSON file that specifies the desired action.
 For _requests_, the files are written to a special publicly writeable directory, the _inbox directory_.